dv-lse/fdi-patent-innovate/data/narrative.md

 # Credits

-ERC
-LSE - Department of Geography and Environment
-LSE - Communications Division
+London School of Economics - Department of Geography and Environment London School of Economics - Communications Division The research leading to these results has received funding from the EuropeanResearch Council under the European Unions Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
+All errors and omissions are our own.